Vitg1/Mesh-Simulation-for-itsmagic-V2/README.md

 ## detailed documentation
-See HOW_TO_USE for more details on functions and all variables.
+See "HOW_TO_USE" for more details on functions and all variables.

 ## NOTE :
 This system is version V2, made for itsmagic 2.0, in the same way that version V1 is made for itsmagic 1.0.